The following article is an excerpt from "A Book of Bible Study"

 Even though these “deaths”, or this share in the sufferings of Christ, is God’s will for each of His people, we are not left without comfort.
 Once again, we recall the encouragement that Paul gave to us when he said: “For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.”
 (2 Corinthians 1:5).

-This comfort that “is abundant through Christ” is provided to us through His grace and power, which is given to us in a measure sufficient for our every weakness and need in life (2 Corinthians 12:9-10).
-And this comfort is also given to us through the word of God as revealed in the Scriptures, because Jesus Christ Himself is the living Word of God (John 1:1, 14).
+This comfort that “is abundant through Christ” is provided to us through His grace and strength, which is given to us in a measure sufficient for our every weakness and need in life (2 Corinthians 12:9-10).
+This comfort is also given to us through the word of God as revealed in the Scriptures, because Jesus Christ Himself is the living Word of God (John 1:1, 14).
 As we study God’s word, we find many promises of His help, mercy, forgiveness, restoration, and provision for our lives, and we take comfort in knowing that every one of these promises is given through the One who is called Faithful and True (Revelation 19:11-13).